rotki/rotki/docs/api.rst

    :statuscode 500: Internal rotki error
    :statuscode 502: An external service used in the query such as cryptocompare/coingecko could not be reached or returned unexpected response.

-Get assets which have manual price set
+Get current price and custom price for assets
 =============================================

 .. http:get:: /api/(version)/assets/prices/current

-   Get all assets which have had custom current prices specified along with their current prices.
+   Get current prices and whether they have been manually input or not for all assets.
 At the moment this only works for nfts.

    **Example Request**: